void

 18. Manewry Szwejkowskie, Przemyśl, 3.7.2015

 Poland is today a world leader in the effort to keep Švejk's name alive and they even surpass the Czech Republic in this respect.
 The soldier has inspired groups of admirers in several locations, with annual Švejk festivals in both Kielce and Przemyśl.
 The latter is the largest event and has long traditions.
 The festival Manewry Szwejkowskie takes place in early July every year and in 2022 it was arranged for the 25th time.
 Poland also boasts some prominent švejkologists, first and foremost Antoni Kroh.
-He is not only the translator of The Good Soldier Švejk - he has also written a thorough and well researched book about the theme (O Szwejku i o nas, 1992).
+He is not only the translator of The Good Soldier Švejk—he has also written a thorough and well-researched book about the theme (O Szwejku i o nas, 1992).
 The explanations published in his translation are similarly informative and solid.
-On the itinerary that Švejk followed has been created a tourist trail with yellow explanatory posters (Szlak Dobrego Wojaka Szwejka).
-Sanok, Przemyśl and Kielce both have statues of the good soldier and there are several Švejk-restaurants around Poland.
+On the itinerary that Švejk followed, a tourist trail with yellow explanatory posters (Szlak Dobrego Wojaka Szwejka) has been created.
+Sanok, Przemyśl and Kielce all have statues of the good soldier, and there are several Švejk restaurants around Poland.

 Quote(s) from the novel